BlaineAndersonDev/template-gatsby-forestry/README.md

 Lastly, we want to setup an instant preview server using Forestry.

-This is so our editors (or us) can see an "Instant Preview" of what it will look like on the live site, without having to wait a few minutes between publishing inbetween edits.
+This is so our editors (or us) can see an "Instant Preview" of what it will look like on the live site, without having to wait a few minutes between publishing edits.

 All the required information is already setup in the `.forestry` directory in the repository.
 This tells Forestry to setup a Gatsby Development server for itself.